openstack/ironic/doc/source/contributor/webapi-version-history.rst

 1.80 (Zed, 21.1)
 ----------------------

-This verison is a signifier of additional RBAC functionality allowing a project scoped ``admin`` to create or delete nodes in Ironic.
+This version is a signifier of additional RBAC functionality allowing a project scoped ``admin`` to create or delete nodes in Ironic.

 1.79 (Zed, 21.0)